 1. Visit a dentist near you first.

 Having a hygienist clean your teeth properly before whitening is necessary.
-They will remove all surface stains and tartar build-up that add discoloration.
-Healthy gums and cavity-free teeth are two requirements needed in order to start whitening, so seeing your dentist can help make sure you have those things.
+They will remove all the surface stains and tartar build-up that add discoloration.
+Healthy gums and cavity-free teeth are two requirements needed in order to start whitening, so seeing your dentist first can help make sure you have those things.

 2. Start with all-natural teeth whiteners.